Zack and Cody Martin: Zack

 Zack is more laid-back, self-centered, and outgoing than Cody.
 Zack tends to be less mature than his brother, but he does occasionally show signs of compassion and caring.
 He generally receives bad grades in school.
 Zack is intelligent, as is shown when he was sent to summer school and was the smartest kid in class to the point he taught the other kids the lesson himself.
 This shows that Zack can perform well in school when he studies properly.
 He also is talented in woodwork until the teacher entrusted the class into his care and recommended him for advanced placement woodshop.
 Zack is very mischievous and enjoys pranking people.

 Zack enjoys dating every girl he meets and is somewhat promiscuous compared to his brother.
 Until he meets Maya and forms his first serious relationship with her.
-She later joins the Peace Corps and not believing in long-distance relationships breaks up with him leaving him devastated.
+She later joins the Peace Corps and, not believing in long-distance relationships, breaks up with him, leaving him devastated.

 Appearances

 The Suite Life of Zack & Cody

-After traveling around the nation, the twins and their mother Carey arrive in Boston, which becomes their home until The Suite Life on Deck.
+After traveling around the nation, the twins and their mother Carey arrive in Boston, residing in the Tipton Hotel.
 Cody and Zack become friends with Maddie Fitzpatrick, they each keep a picture of her in their rooms when they move to the SS Tipton.
 During the On Deck episode "Maddie On Deck", Maddie flirts with Zack a bit while visiting and even kisses him to give him confidence.
 Cody does well in school and is interested in several intellectual activities, which results in him attending math camp and winning a spelling bee.

 Like Zack, Cody inherits musical talents from his parents.
 He can sing and dance, as seen in "Lip-Syncing in the Rain" and "Sleepover Suite", and can act.
 In addition to singing, Cody plays the French horn and the violin.
 Cody is closer than Zack to their mother and often heeds her advice.

 In the first season, Cody is as much of a troublemaker as Zack.
 As the show progresses, his character develops into a type who generally only gets in trouble by mistake or (more often) due to Zack's influence.
 Cody is often the victim of various sight gags (which range from humorous to traumatic).
 Examples include being pushed in horse feces; getting trampled; and being frozen in ice.

 During the third season, Cody works part-time as a bag boy at the Paul Revere minimart over the summer holidays.
 It becomes a setting and theme for some episodes, most notably "Summer of Our Discontent", "Who's the Boss?", and "Baggage".
 Cody acted as producer of London Tipton's "Yay Me!
 Starring London Tipton" webcast, although he quits or rejoins the show based on his relationship with London.